Singapore can be a love-it-or-hate-it place.

 It made for the perfect pit stop: a few travel buddies and I used our time to go to the cinema, play some games at a board game cafe, and just enjoy being in a calm and organized city for a while.

 Is Singapore worth visiting?
 My answer is ‘yes, definitely’, but it’s good to know what to expect.
-History buffs, extreme culture vultures, or those seeking outdoor adventures may be more enticed by other places.
-But if you’re curious about the elements that make Singapore the city (and country) that it is, it’ll be very interesting to spend at least a couple of days.
+History buffs, voracious culture vultures, or those seeking outdoor adventures may be more enticed by other places.
+But if you’re curious about the elements that make Singapore the city (and country) that it is, it’ll be highly worth spending at least a couple of days.